QSong-github/scGCN/README.md

 ## model options

-We also provide other GCN models includidng GAT, HyperGCN, and GWNN for optional use.
+We also provide other GCN models includidng GAT (Veličković et al., ICLR 2018), HyperGCN (Chami et al., NIPS 2019) and GWNN (Xu et al., ICLR 2019) for optional use.

 ## Cite